beverts312/modern-automation/README.md

 ## Ansible Automation
-You will need to look at this for any of the playbooked: [Configuring Credentials](./docs/credentials.md)
+You will need to look at this for any of the playbooks: [Configuring Credentials](./docs/credentials.md)

 | Playbook | Docs | Description |
 |----------|------|-------------|